Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Blood tests may be used to show an infection.

 - A breath test may show if H pylori is causing your duodenitis.
 You will be given a liquid to drink.
 Then you will breathe into a bag.
-Your healthcare provider will measure the amount of carbon dioxide in your breath.
+Your provider will measure the amount of carbon dioxide in your breath.
 Extra amounts may mean you have an H pylori infection.

 - A bowel movement sample may be tested for bacteria that may be causing your duodenitis.